jackmford/jackmford/README.md

 Projects – A mix of tools, scripts, and experiments focused on reliability, automation, and making life easier for engineers.

-Learning – Notes, docs, and things I'm figuring out as I go, especially around Python, Golang, and observability.
+Learning – Notes, docs, and things I'm figuring out as I go, focused around Python, Golang, and observability.

-Writing – I write on two Substacks ([Becoming Reliable](https://becomingreliable.substack.com/) and [Relay](https://www.byrelay.com/)) and try (key word: try) to keep my writing in source control too.

 🔍 Currently Into